Introducing: B1B2 Travel Visas By Boundless

 Frequently Asked Questions

-B-1 visas are issued for short business trips, while B-2 visas are issued for tourism purpose, such as vacation or visiting family.
+B-1 visas are issued for short business trips, while B-2 visas are issued for tourism purposes, such as vacations or visiting family.

 If you’re looking to temporarily visit the U.S. for either holiday or work purposes, for example, attending a conference, touring a place or visiting relatives, then you can apply for a B-1/B-2 visa.
 You may need to show proof that you have ties to your home country, and that you plan on leaving the U.S..